slaydenriley/banjo_deals/README.md

 # StellingBanjos

 The StellingBanjos gem provides the user with a list of Stelling Banjos (the best banjos) for sale from the website https://www.elderly.com using a CLI.
-The catelog displays each banjo name, the price, and whether or not it is in stock.
+The catalog displays each banjo name, the price, and whether or not it is in stock.

 The user can then make a specific banjo selection to view more information about a banjo and can follow